yegor256/blog/_drafts/empty.md

 This method, first, loads the content of the file.
 Second, it counts how many lines match the regular expression provided.
 Why does method `grep` smells?
-Because it does two things instead of one.
+Because it does two things instead of one &mdash;
+it loads and it greps.

-If we make a rule, to avoid empty lines in method bodies, the method will have to be refactored in order to preserve the separation introduced by that empty line:
+If we make a rule, to avoid empty lines in method bodies, the method will have to be refactored in order to preserve the "separation of concerns" introduced by that empty line:

 {% highlight java %}